What is Zoning?

 Use looks at what kinds of activities or businesses can operate at a site or building.
 A use could be something like residential, office, or commercial.
 Uses could also be more specific and include things like convenience stores or animals.

 Form looks at the physical design of a site or building.
-Form could include rules on things like parking, setbacks, or landscaping for site layout, or massing and materials for buildings. .
+Form could include rules on things like location of parking, setbacks, site layout or massing and materials for buildings.

 Intensity looks at the level of activity of density for a building or site.
 This could be measured in a variety of ways, such as floor plate area, building height, dwelling units per hectare, parking spaces, or number of bedrooms.